 How long should you go no-contact for?

 You should go no-contact for as long as you need to completely recover.
-These sites promising that there’s a system behind this are marketing to you.

 In truth, there is never going to be an exact time frame where you’re ready.
 It’s going to be unique to your situation which is why it’s important to take time away from both people to reflect and recover.